Ultimate Mentor Real Estate Investing Guide for 2026

 Buy and Hold

-At any point in the future, the investment asset can be sold if cash is required for other investments, or if the resale market is particularly strong.
+At any period in the future, the property can be liquidated if cash is needed for other acquisitions, or if the resale market is really strong.

 Factors to Consider